BLOG |

 Source: IRAS Singapore

-Month 6: Formal Deregistration & Closure
+Month 6: Final Deregistration & Record Retention

 In Indonesia, companies must maintain employee records for at least 10 years post-closure.